Developer Reference v1

 CANCELED

 Once an order reaches COMPLETED, the gateway automatically processes payouts.
-Check the withdrawn and merchant_txid fields to confirm the payout was sent.
+Check withdrawn and merchant_txid to confirm the payout has been sent.

 Error Handling

-All error responses follow a consistent format.
-The HTTP status code will be 200 for business-logic errors (invalid parameters, not found) or 429 for rate limiting.
+All error responses follow a consistent JSON shape.
+The HTTP status code is 200 for business-logic errors (invalid parameters, not found) and 429 for rate-limited requests.

 {